 How do I cancel my camp registration and receive a refund?

 A $20 cancelation fee will apply to all refunds for each session of park district camps.
-Cancellation requests must be made to Recreation Manager a minimum of two weeks prior to the start of camp to receive a refund.
-Refund requests within two weeks will only be considered if the vacated spot can be filled with another participant.
+Cancellation requests must be made to Recreation Manager a minimum of ONE week prior to the start of camp to receive a refund.
+Refund requests within ONE week will only be considered if the vacated spot can be filled with another participant.

 Are late fees accessed if I am late picking up my child from camp?